primus115/mobility/README.md

 For the monetization testing was implemented functionality in the MobilityAccount that sends received_amount/10 to the MobilityStorage contract, the rest stays on the MobilityAccount contract instance.
 At the moment the amount the price for transportation request is hardcoded in the MobilityAccount contract (0.01 ether/km).
 But can be upgraded that can be changed by the owner of the contract instance.

 \*\* If there is a platform desire to have a very small percentage income from the transactions, than upgrade is needed.
-Becouse of the immutability reasons, reciving function must be implemented in the first layer contract, which forwards calculated amount to the MobilityAccount contract instance. sends whole amount to MobilityRegistry contract and the defined percentage is returend.
+Becouse of the immutability reasons, reciving function must be implemented in the first layer contract, which forwards calculated amount to the MobilityAccount contract instance.

-#### 2. DApp (partially developed)
+#### 2. DApp (developed 1.1 and 2.2)
 DApp (Decentralized application), that can be used in two modes:
 1. Requesting a transportation
 	1.1 Mobile application